hldohaga/upfnabp/final227.md

 If older participants were not exposed when they were younger, their levels of BP would not be increased but instead represent a baseline measurement.
 This results in inverting the relationships in the values.Prospective and longitudinal studies, such as cohort or RCT studies do not have this issue.

-This study was organised by government departments connected with food and farming alongside the Department of Health and is supervised by the standing committee on clinical nutrition (SACN).
+This study was organised by government departments connected with food and farming alongside the Department of Health and is supervised by the Scientific Advisory Committee on Nutrition (SACN).
 The sample was designed to monitor relevant outputs not for in-depth subgroup analysis.
 It was powered for monitoring of food intake across the UK population.
 Funding and commissioning processes affect design structure and might also affect participant engagement and expectation.

+#### Age

+Age is a particular feature in this outcome.
+BP is very strongly affected by age as is exposure to Sodium and UPF.

+In cross sectional studies Age has several dimensions.
+Age identifies cohorts of people with particular experiences, it identifies duration of experience, it represents physiologically different states, and it also identifies access to resources financial, material, and experiential.

+Prospective, longitudinal studies, and case matching can help reduce some of these effects.
+However longitudinal studies have reported similarly equivocal results, identifying a potentially more complex interaction.

 ### Bias